gamiller/TCP_Chatroom/README.md

 # TCP_Chatroom
 ##Overview
-A simple TCP connection chat client and server that provides a single chat room.
-The server and each client can be run on a seperate server and talk to eachother.
+A simple TCP connection chat client and server that provides a single chat room, written in C.  The server and each client can be run on a seperate server and talk to eachother.
 Each client only sees messages sent from other clients who have joined the chatroom and the server; the client can send specific messages to get responses:

 * /ping – queries the server to determine if it is up and prints the result
 * /join – joins the chat room (users cannot communicate until they join)